Marietta Child Custody & Visitation Lawyer

 Maintaining your relationship with your children after the end of your marriage is a critical issue for any parent.
-The successful negotiation of custody and visitation agreements that fully recognize your goals for this new phase of your family’s life and integrates them with the goals of your ex-spouse can be a difficult feat in some situations.
+Equally important is the successful negotiation of custody and visitation agreements that fully recognize your goals for this new phase of your family’s life and integrates them with the goals of your ex-spouse can be a difficult feat in some situations.

 Legal and Physical: Two Types of Custody